alexjpaz-twitch/bizhawk-crowd-shuffler/README.md

 4. Open the `bizhawk-crowd-shuffler` folder and copy any roms that you want shuffled into the `sessions/default/CurrentROMs` folder

-5. Edit the `Start.bat` to fill in the `CHANNEL` with your Twitch channel name.
+5. Edit the `bizhawk-crowd-shuffler-win.bat` (for Windows) or `bizhawk-crowd-shuffler-win.sh` (for Linux) to fill in the `CHANNEL` with your Twitch channel name.

 **Note:** You may have a popup saying "Windows protected your PC".
 Click *more info* and click "Run anyway"

 **Note:** You may have a popup about the "Windows Firewall".
 You will need to allow access for the applications to work.

+**Note:** On Linux, you need to manually run `start-bizhawk-listen-to-crowd-shuffler.sh` to start BizHawk.

 ## Advanced Setup